Atlas-B2023/qgis-app/README.md

 ### Setting up Python

 > [!NOTE]
-> It does not matter what Python you have installed since QGIS will be running the script.
-Keep in mind that it will use version 3.9, though.
+> Your Python version does not affect the script when it is being ran in QGIS, as it comes packaged with its own Python (version 3.9).

 Steps: